This article does a lot of looking back. And it's easy to say all of this was obvious in hindsight.

 You know, those movies that suck you in when you're flipping through channels.

-They break up the podcast into diferrent categories.
-Like most rewatchable scene, what's aged the best, and is this an actor or director's Apex Mountain?
+They break up the podcast into different categories.
+Like most rewatchable scenes, what's aged the best, and is this an actor or director's Apex Mountain?
 Meaning, is this their best work, the peak of their powers?

 For example: Is Vince Vaughn's Apex Mountain Old School or Wedding Crashers?
 I lean Wedding Crashers, but many would say Old School or even Swingers.

 It got me thinking...

-How could we apply the Apex Mountain frameworking to investing?
+How could we apply the Apex Mountain framework to investing?

-Most companies, whether young or mature, probably had one product that got them to where they are today.
-But will that same product lead their next leg up in market cap?
+Whether young or mature, most companies probably had one product that got them to where they are today.
+But will that same product lead its next leg up in market cap?
 Will it remain their Apex Mountain?

 Facebook's Near Miss

 Facebook's first product was desktop-based.
 It was a simple page; nothing fancy.

-People forget, but they didn't pivot to mobile unitl right before their 2012 IPO.
+People forget, but they didn't pivot to mobile until right before their 2012 IPO.

 As Vox correctly notes.
 They almost missed it.

 From the article:

 Facebook had mobile apps for the iPhones and Android phones, but they were built using the technology known as HTML5 — a relatively new software language good for building web pages but not for building apps native to IOS and Android devices.
 Facebook had universalized it's code, using the same technology for all of its services instead of building apps specifically designed for each operating system.
 As a result, the apps were buggy, slow, and prone to crashes.

 But in early 2012, Zuckerberg switched their entire strategy from desktop to mobile.
-Everything Facebook did going forward was mobile first.
+As a result, everything Facebook did going forward was mobile-first.

-And although they had a mobile app at the time of their IPO, they derived zero revenue from it.
+And although they had a mobile app at the time of their IPO, they derived zero revenue.

 From their 2012 S-1 (p.46).
 Emphasis mine: